Azure VNet Route Selection

 VNet peering connects two VNets together, so resources, such as virtual machines deployed in different networks can communicate with each other.
 VNet peering provides high-speed, private connectivity using Microsoft backbone.

 The peering VNets can be in the same or different regions.
-If VNets are in the same region, the communication performance between VMs via VNet peering matches the speed and latency of Intra-VNet connectivity.
+If VNets are in the same region, the communication performance between VMs via VNet peering matches the speed and latency of intra-VNet connectivity.

-VNet peering is configured by the provisioning of a peering link in each of the VNets.
+VNet peering is configured by provisioning of a peering link in each of the VNets.
 If VNets are under the same account, the second link can be automatically created.
 In all other cases, each side needs to be provisioned separately using Resource IDs of the peer VNet.
-In the lab section, we will demonstrate both options.
+In the lab section we will demonstrate both options.

 Create VNet Peering Step-by-Step

-Let’s start this example by creating 2 sets of VNets and subnets.
+Let’s start this example with creating 2 sets of VNets and subnets.
 Both VNets will be under the same subscription and in the same region.
-The detailed procedure on how to create a VNet is available here.
+The detailed procedure on how to create a VNet is available here (url).
+To create a peering open one of the created VNets and select Peerings in the side menu and click Add.

 On the “Add peering” page we configured the following settings:

 To create a peering to VNet that is not in our account, select a checkbox called “I know my resource ID”.
-Then, instead of Steps 2 and 3, enter the resource ID of the partner VNet.
+Then, instead of Steps 2 and 3, enter resource ID of the partner VNet.
 The operation must be repeated in the peering VNet.

 To get the Resource ID of a VNet, navigate to the Properties menu and press the copy to clipboard button next to Resource ID field.